We look at major events, patents, and news mentions to determine what Facebook may be up to in blockchain and digital currency.

 Timeline of major events

-Facebook began its first exploration of blockchain in mid-2016, when the company reportedly tasked a single corporate development staffer with investigating blockchain technology.
+Facebook began its first exploration of blockchain in mid-2016, when the company reportedly tasked a single corporate development staffer with investigating the technology.

 We mapped out major news coverage related to Facebook’s cryptocurrency efforts.
 (CB Insights subscribers can run the search here.)